 The Victorian era introduced a number of huge exhibitions that featured foreign cultures.
 Exhibitions in Europe and the U.S. offered a supposed glimpse into the lives of colonial subjects.
 Often depicted a backward and referred to as "savages," people were displayed in human zoos.
 Mock villages were set up to show how "exotic" people lived.
-Sometimes people were displayed in actual zoos, in cages along side animals.
+Sometimes people were displayed in actual zoos, in cages alongside animals.

 The depiction of the supposed inferior people of colonized areas of the world encouraged visitors to appreciate the civilizing influence of the colonists.

 At the same time, Westerners loved the textiles and designs of Asia, the Middle East, and North Africa.
-Artists and designers of the Aesthetic Movement, a group who stood against modern production methods and the loss of craftsmanship, looked to the East (as well as medieval Europe) for inspiration.
+Artists and designers of the Aesthetic Movement, a group that stood against modern production methods and the loss of craftsmanship, looked to the East (as well as medieval Europe) for inspiration.
 An appreciation of less structured, more draped garments led to a style highlighted by beauty and comfort.

 Liberty's of London

 In the late 1800s, a craze for all things Asian inspired Farmer and Rogers Oriental Warehouse, a store that offered Kashmir shawls, fabrics, and Oriental goods.
-Arthur Lasenby Liberty managed the Oriental Warehouse until he opened his own store Liberty's of London which became an iconic shopping destination.
+Arthur Lasenby Liberty managed the Oriental Warehouse until he opened his own store Liberty's of London, which became an iconic shopping destination.

-Dress reformers of the late 1800s introduced Turkish trousers worn with a knee length dress as a more practical way for women to dress.
+Dress reformers of the late 1800s introduced Turkish trousers worn with a knee-length dress as a more practical way for women to dress.
 The concept fell flat and did not return until the 20th century.

 1911 Fancy Dress